Event

 How is the course taught?

-It is structured under 2 tiers to accommodate different levels of knowledge and experience.
-The first tier of education provides a basic level of understanding across pathophysiology, treatment and management.
-Tier 2 covers more advanced topics, such as treating patients in adolescence and pregnancy, rehabilitation and service development.
+The course is structured into two tiers to cater to different levels of knowledge and experience.
+Tier 1 offers a basic understanding of MG, including pathophysiology, treatment, and management.
+Tier 2 delves into more advanced topics, such as treating patients in adolescence and pregnancy, rehabilitation and service development.

-The sessions are delivered by senior MG specialists and include a mix of self-directed learning activities, reflective practice exercises and curated resources like relevant articles, case studies, and websites to deepen your understanding.
+Both tiers are delivered by senior MG specialists through a blend of self-directed learning activities, reflective practice exercises, and curated resources such as articles, case studies, and relevant websites.
+This ensures that participants gain a comprehensive understanding of MG and its management.

-• Nurses who have just come to work in NMS or MG who are building their baseline understanding of MG
+Nurses who have just come to work in neuromuscular services or MG who are building their baseline understanding of MG

-• Experienced nurses already working in a Neuromuscular services (NMS) or an MG post who are wanting to develop more in depth knowledge and network with other MG nurses
+- Experienced nurses already working in neuromuscular services or an MG post who are wanting to develop more in depth knowledge and network with other MG nurses

 Cost of the course